-For the limit ordinal case, assume $i{\gamma}$ is a weak equivalence between cofibrant objects for all $\gamma < \alpha$ .
-We have a map of sequences
+For the limit ordinal case, assume η{γ} is a weak equivalence between cofibrant objects for all $\gamma < \beta$.
+We have a map of sequences weak equivalence by Proposition 17.9.1 in [Hir03].
+This completes our proof that (φ_1, φ^) is a Quillen equivalence.

 All vertical maps are weak equivalences and all horizontal maps are cofibrations between cofibrant objects (resp. injections in the case of spectra).
-Thus, $i{\alpha}$ is a weak equivalence by Proposition 17.9.1 in [22].
-This completes our proof that $(\phi_1, \phi^)$ is a Quillen equivalence.
+Thus, η{β} is a

 Corollary 4.8.
-Let M be the positive flat stable model structure on symmetric spectra or orthogonal spectra.
-Let O be an $E{\infty}$ -operad.
+Let \mathcal{M} be the positive flat stable model structure on symmetric spectra or orthogonal spectra.
+Let O be an E{∞} -operad.
 Then O-alg is Quillen equivalent to Com-alg.

 Let M be orthogonal spectra with the positive flat stable model structure.
-Let O be an $E{\infty}$ -operad.
+Let O be an E{∞} -operad.
 Then O-alg is Quillen equivalent to Com-alg.

 Proof.
-For symmetric spectra $\mathcal{D} = sSet$ and for orthogonal spectra $\mathcal{D} = Top$ .
-In each case, the unit of $\mathcal{D}$ is cofibrant.
+For symmetric spectra $\mathcal{D} = sSet$ and for orthogonal spectra $\mathcal{D} = Top$.
+In each case, the unit of \mathcal{D} is cofibrant.
 Each of these categories of spectra has domains of the generating cofibrations cofibrant, since generating cofibrations are obtained from sSet and Top, where they are maps from spheres into disks.
 Each of these model categories of spectra satisfies the strong commutative monoid axiom, as will be shown in Section 5 below.
-Each satisfies the monoid axiom, as has been shown in [48] and [50], among other places.
+Each satisfies the monoid axiom, as has been shown in [Shi04] and [Sto11], among other places.
 Each has domains of the generating cofibrations satisfying the requisite smallness hypotheses from (3) in Theorem 4.6.
 For symmetric spectra this is because all objects are small.
-For orthogonal spectra this is because the domains are small relative to inclusions and both morphisms of the form $I \otimes M$ and of the form QCom(I) are closed inclusions (hence transfinite compositions of pushouts of such maps are closed inclusions, see [53]).
+For orthogonal spectra this is because the domains are small relative to inclusions and both morphisms of the form $I \otimes \mathcal{M}$ and of the form QCom(I) are closed inclusions (hence transfinite compositions of pushouts of such maps are closed inclusions, see [Whi13]).